 .
 Zippers, snaps, and Velcro receive a lot of wear as well, so we looked at these closures to make sure they were durable enough.
 We gave our highest score in this category to the Canada Goose Expedition Parka

 .
-The large zippers, durable outer material, and solid construction make this jacket last.
+The large zippers, durable outer material, and substantial construction make this jacket last.
 We were concerned about the durability of the technical models tested.
 These are used around sharp ice climbing tools, and the thin shells on the Rab Neutrino Endurance

 and Columbia Turbo Down